CHERIoT-Platform/cheriot-rtos/examples/04.temporal_safety/README.md

 The next three use cases show the handling of a sub-object, a capability that references a sub-range of the allocation.

-In the first of these the sub object is passed to free().
+In the first of these the sub-object is passed to free().
 As no claims have been made, free() would take action only if a cap to the entire object were passed in.
 Thus, this call to free() has no effect on the heap or on the pointers held by the client.
 (In particular, unlike many historical implementations of malloc, freeing a sub-object will not erroneously return this sub-object's memory to the free pool.)

-In the second use case a claim is made on the sub object.
+In the second use case a claim is made on the sub-object.
 This charges the claimant's quota and ensures that the sub-object (and, indeed, the entire object) remains allocated for the duration of the claim, even when the enclosing allocation is passed to free().
 Thereafter, releasing the claim on the sub-object will cause the object to be freed, invalidating the pointers to the object and sub-object alike.